 We know this from a footnote in a recently published paper from researchers at Google.

-The authors of Gazpacho and summer rash: lexical relationships from temporal patterns of web search queries checked to see if there was some kind of time-based relationship between searches for those movies’ names (and release dates) and the names of those actors.
+The authors of Gazpacho and summer rash: lexical relationships from temporal patterns of web search queries checked to see if there was some time-based relationship between searches for those movies’ names (and release dates) and the names of those actors.

-Relationships between Queries Based upon Time
+Relationships between Time-Related Queries

 For example, “gazpacho” and “summertime” both tend to show up in Google’s query log files and increase and decrease in searches around the same time – both of which tend to be warm weather phenomena.